 (Winchester, VA, April 13, 2021) – United Way of Northern Shenandoah Valley, the board chair of the local Emergency Food and Shelter Program for the Winchester City and Frederick County areas, is now additionally managing the regions of Clarke and Shenandoah Counties.

 The Clarke County jurisdiction has been selected to receive an award of $12,240 and Shenandoah County has been selected to receive $51,303 under Phase 38 of the National Emergency Food and Shelter Program (EFSP).
 The jurisdiction's award is based upon the jurisdiction's total number of unemployed as compared to the total number of unemployed in all qualifying jurisdictions.
 These funds will immediately be made available through local grants to eligible agencies through the EFSP application process.

 The Emergency Food and Shelter National Board Program was created in 1983 to supplement the work of local social service organizations within the United States, both private and governmental, to help people in need of emergency assistance.
-The program is governed by a national board composed of representatives of the American Red Cross; Catholic Charities, USA; United Jewish Communities; The National Council of the Churches of Christ in the U.S.A.; The Salvation Army; and United Way.
+The program is governed by a national board composed of representatives of the American Red Cross; Catholic Charities of the Diocese of Arlington; United Jewish Communities; The National Council of the Churches of Christ in the U.S.A.; The Salvation Army; and United Way.

 The program's objectives are to:

 - Ensure fast response.

 - Foster public/private sector cooperation.

 - Ensure local decision making.